slothsoft/example-javafx-maven/README.md

 Recently I played around with JavaFX for a bit.
 Since there is a lot of conflicting information out there how it is used with Maven, I'm going to give a short tour of my findings.
 We'll create a simple Hello World application on the way.

+(**Note:** This tutorial was half-assed converted from Java 7 to Java 8, so... take everything with a grain of salt.)

 ### Ready...

 For this tutorial a functional Eclipse installation is needed.
 [M2E](https://eclipse.org/m2e/) is, too, so our Maven configuration can be used for compiling in Eclipse.
-And of course we should have a Java with JavaFX, which all of them have starting with JDK 7 Update 6.
+And of course we should have a Java with JavaFX, which JDK 8 has.

 ### Set...